Skip to main content

 CompanyCityWorkersTypeDate

-The largest notice was filed by The MS Department of Corrections - MHM Health Professions, LLC at its Jackson facility, reporting 373 affected workers.
+The most significant filing came from The MS Department of Corrections - MHM Health Professions at its Jackson facility, reporting 373 affected workers.
 Cooper Lighting Solutions followed with 300 workers.

 Trend & Outlook